Contact Us for a Free Consultation (213) 542-0979

 For example, if there's a domestic violence call and the police come out and talk to the alleged victim but are unable to talk to the alleged perpetrator because he has locked himself in the bedroom, then that would be interfering with the police in the performance of their duty.

-They're trying to figure out what happened and they need to talk to you about it.
-If you're being accused in the case then you obviously need to cooperate with them.
-Sometimes a person who resists arrest can get charged with other crimes as well, when all they had to do was cooperate with the police.
+They're trying to figure out what happened, and they need to talk to you about it.
+If you're being accused in the case, then you obviously need to cooperate with them.
+Sometimes, a person who resists arrest can get charged with other crimes as well, even though all they have to do is cooperate with the police.

-Another common example would be when police are trying to break up a party.
-People don't always cooperate – they argue, they fight, and the police end up having to arrest people just to break things up.
-In that situation, the person may be charged with disturbing the peace as well as resisting arrest.
+Another common example is when police are trying to break up a party.
+People don't always cooperate—they argue and fight, and the police end up having to arrest people just to break things up.
+In that situation, the person may be charged with disturbing the peace and resisting arrest.

-The bottom line is that if the police need to do their job and people get in their way, they're going to start arresting those people and charging them with crimes so that they can finish whatever it is they need to do.
-At some point the police have to act.
+The bottom line is that if the police need to do their job and people get in their way, they're going to start arresting those people and charging them with crimes so that they can finish whatever they need to do.
+At some point, the police have to act.

 Is Resisting Arrest A Felony In California?

-Resisting arrest is usually going to be charged as a misdemeanor.
-There really isn't a resisting arrest felony charge.
-However, if a person physically harms a police officer then they would probably be charged with a more serious crime as well as resisting arrest.
+Resisting arrest is usually a misdemeanor; there isn't a felony charge for it.
+However, if a person physically harms a police officer, they would probably be charged with a more serious crime as well as resisting arrest.

 What If I Was Arrested For Drunk In Public And Resisting Arrest?

-I will review the police report, talk to the prosecutor about it, and then continue the case for a period of time so that I can put myself in a position to talk to the client about it and to plan a strategy.
+I will review the police report, talk to the prosecutor about it, and then continue the case for some time so that I can put myself in a position to talk to the client about it and plan a strategy.

-We need to decide how we're going to deal with the case and how we're going to talk to the prosecutors so that we end up with the best possible results and try to keep you out of jail.
+We need to decide how we're going to handle the case and how we're going to talk to the prosecutors so that we can achieve the best possible results and try to keep you out of jail.

 About the Author